 Scott grew up in Canterbury, New Zealand, and has always had a love for horses.
-He has been running his successful business starting horses under saddle and running educational clinics throughout New Zealand for more than 15 years.
+He has been running his successful business handling and starting horses under saddle full-time as well as and running educational clinics throughout New Zealand forover 15 years.
 Michaela runs the administration side of the business; arranging clinics, taking bookings and responding to all email enquiries.

 In 2015 Scott and Michaela relocated from Canterbury to Central Otago for five months and then moved further south again to Southland/Glenaray Station which became home for two years.
 They also welcomed their son, Liam, who was born in August 2016.
 Glenaray is such a spectacular part of the country which they were very fortunate to live in and experience.
 Scott, Michaela and Liam returned to Canterbury at the end of April in 2018.